September 27-28, 2017 | Austin, Texas

 The workshop includes domestic travel, lodging, and complimentary meals.
 Space is limited to 25 participants, with access granted on a first-come, first-serve basis to credentialed journalists.

-The workshop, hosted by the university’s Energy Institute, School of Journalism, and Kay Bailey Center for Energy, Law & Business, is targeted to an audience exclusively comprised of journalists.
+The workshop, hosted by the university’s Energy Institute, School of Journalism and School of Law, is targeted to an audience exclusively comprised of journalists.
 Though the event will be on-the-record and participants may publish any of the material presented, the workshop is not intended to generate news coverage.